Mental health referral services

 The Deaf Mental Health Services program includes a drop-in center and community outreach program.
 For more information contact People Incorporated, 612-872-2011.

 The Deaf Certified Peer Support Specialist (DCPSS) Program provides peer support services to deaf, deafblind, and hard of hearing adults statewide.
-For more information, contact the DCPSS Program at 651-964-1512.
+For more information, call 651-964-1512 (voice or videophone).